ruby/www.ruby-lang.org/en/community/mailing-lists/ruby-talk-guidelines/index.md

    content brief and to the point, but also try to include all relevant information.

-   1. The general format guidelines (aka USENET Netiquette) are matters of common sense and common courtesy that make life easier for 3rd parties to follow along (in real time or when perusing archives):
+   1. The general format guidelines (aka Netiquette) are matters of common sense and common courtesy that make life easier for 3rd parties to follow along (in real time or when perusing archives):